Mikadifo/Mikadifo/README.md

 👩‍💻 I'm currently working on Promptify, a tool that will help people share, create and use prompts in their AI-chats.

-🧠 I'm currently learning ui/ux.
+🧠 I'm currently learning ui/ux and frontend.

 👯‍♀️ I'm looking to collaborate on any project, especially those using React or JS in general.